Improving Digital Governance in MENA: Insights into Shiraka Digitalisation of Governments Training

 Collaboration and knowledge exchange

 The training concluded with a networking reception in The Hague, where participants exchanged insights with peers, experts, and Dutch officials.
 Many highlighted the value of cross-regional collaboration in tackling shared governance challenges.
-As a Moroccan IT Engineer stated, having ‘’different participants from different backgrounds’’ is what truly sets the Shiraka trainings apart.
+As a Moroccan IT Engineer stated, having ‘’different participants from different backgrounds’’ is what truly sets the Shiraka training programmes apart.

 Are you interested in deepening your understanding of the challenges and opportunities of digitalisation and are interested in strengthening digital governance?
 Learn more about our course on Digital Transformation in the Public Sector here.